18 Key Time Management Secrets for Successful Women

 4. Set a Time Slot for Your Daily Planning

 Decide when you are going to do your daily planning.
-You might choose the evening, before going to bed.
+You might choose the evening before going to bed.
 Or the morning might sound more appealing to you.
-You might want to plan the whole week on Sunday and then tweak it during the week.
+You might want to plan the entire week on Sunday and then tweak it during the week.

 There is no right or wrong way of doing it.
 As long as it suits you and your family.

 Create a document where you capture all the random goals, thoughts and ideas.
-Go through them once in a while to see if they need to be moved to your short term goals list or whether they are more fitted as a sub-task on a long term list.
+Go through them once in a while to see if they need to be moved to the list of your short-term goals or whether they are more fitted as a sub-task on a long-term list.
 Or they could remain on the dumping list or be deleted altogether.

 6. Follow a Morning Routine

 Unless you are an owl through and through and cannot function in the mornings at all - mornings are the best time of the day to plan and prioritise important tasks.
 This is because we are at our freshest.
 The new day has restarted our system.
 Use this opportunity to create a quick morning routine to help you kick start the day in a positive way.

 It could be Morning Pages a method based on Julia Cameron's book The Artist's Way where you follow your stream of consciousness and handwrite up to three pages of text; writing that article for a blog; going through your renovation plan to see if you can notice what has been missed.